 Explore Mentor Matching Options During the Planning Stage

 How you plan to have your mentees and mentors matched within the program is a planning stage decision.
 You won’t be able to effectively roll out your program if you don’t determine which matching method will work best for your organizational needs.
-Some things to consider will be:

 - The size of your program